- About LWC

-ACT - The American College Test is by far the most widely used college entrance test.
-If you plan on attending a 4-year University in the Midwest, you will probably need to take this test.
-We recommend juniors first take the test in April.
-Juniors are also required to take the ACT along with the Prairie State Exam in April.
-It is offered at various sites six Saturdays a year.
-Lincoln-Way is a test site on April 13th.
-For other test dates, please see your counselor.
-Registration is done directly with ACT at www.actstudent.org and the basic registration fee is $35.00.
+ACT - The American College Test is a widely used college entrance test.
+If you plan on attending a 4-year university in the Midwest, you will probably need to take this test.
+We recommend juniors first take the test offered each Spring.
+It is offered at various sites during the year.
+Registration is done directly with ACT at www.actstudent.org.

 PSAT - Preliminary Scholastic Aptitude Test is given to juniors, sophomores, and freshmen as a practice for taking the SAT.
 It also determines for junior students, those who may qualify as National Merit Semifinalists, as well as some corporate scholarship winners.
-This test is only given once in October.
-The PSAT will be given at Lincoln-Way on October 16.
-There is a $14.00 charge for all students.
-Students may register for this test in the PPS office up until September 20.
+This test is only given once in the Fall.
+Students may register for this test in the PPS office.

-SAT - a college admissions test measuring verbal and mathematics ability, is used primarily by West Coast, West Coast, and highly selective schools.
-It is offered seven Saturdays throughout the year for juniors and seniors.
-Registration is done directly with SAT.
+SAT - a college admissions test measuring verbal and mathematics ability, is used primarily by East Coast, West Coast, and highly selective schools.
+It is offered various Saturdays throughout the year for juniors and seniors.
+Registration is done directly through collegeboard.org.